jdeath/homeassistant-addons/degoog/README.md

 ## Configuration
 data files in \addon_configs\2effc9b9_degoog\
 ```
-port : 8080 #port you want to run on.
+port : 4445 #port you want to run on.
+Cannot be 4444
 ```

 Webui can be found at `<your-ip>:port`.